betcode-org/faq/docs/using-data.md

     There's no easy answer to this.
 Many people build and maintain mappings between the data provided by different providers.

     These mappings may be created manually or programmatically by using a combination of event matching and fuzzy text matching.
 So for example, by matching all soccer teams in the same league, or all the horses in the same race, you will usually be left with only a very small number that don't match easily.
-    Althouh not a direct answer to your question, you may also find these [Betfair mappings](https://github.com/mberk/betfairmappings) helpful.
+    Although not a direct answer to your question, you may also find these [Betfair mappings](https://github.com/mberk/betfairmappings) helpful.